 2. Who Can Build a PC?

 Anyone who knows how to read or even how to watch a video and how to use a screwdriver can build their own PC.
-(Although, if you’ve seen the PC building video recently released from ‘The Verge’ that is an example of how NOT to build a PC.
+(Although, if you’ve seen the PC building video that was released from ‘The Verge’, that is an example of how NOT to build a PC.
 Check out our guide on the common PC building mistakes that first-time builders make in order to get an idea of what NOT to do.)
 I should also add, too, that you do need some patience when building your own computer.
 As I mentioned above, building a budget gaming PC is not rocket science and is not too difficult of a task.

 However, there are moments that can arise during the building process that can be frustrating.
 The good news, though, is that there are plenty of guides out there that can help walk you through the building process to minimize the chances of you running into these kinds of problems.

-Ultimately, most builders won’t face too many issues during their first build and even the most tech-challenged individuals could probably get through their own PC build if they are patient enough.
+Most builders won’t face too many issues during their first build and even the most tech-challenged individuals could probably get through their own PC build if they are patient enough.

 3. What Do You Need to Build A PC?